How to Build a Crypto Community That Actually Lasts: The @being_derpyaf Playbook

 Principle 1: Transparency Is Non-Negotiable

-The fastest way to kill a meme coin community is opacity.
+The fastest way to kill a community is opacity.
 Anonymous teams, unclear token allocations, vague roadmaps—these aren't just red flags, they're community poison.

 Principle 2: Give People a Role, Not Just a Token

-The shift from "meme coins" to "participatory digital brands" is the most important evolution in the space.
+The shift from community tokens to "participatory digital brands" is the most important evolution in this space.
 A token in a wallet is passive.
 A role in a community is active.
+And that difference is everything.

 Principle 3: Build Infrastructure for Belonging

-Web3 social platforms are becoming vital infrastructure for meme coin communities.
-The convergence of meme coins with NFTs and AI-powered community management tools is creating new ways to organize, reward, and scale communities without losing the culture that made them special.
+Web3 social platforms are becoming vital infrastructure for these communities.
+The convergence of cultural tokens with NFTs and AI-powered community management tools is creating new ways to organize, reward, and scale communities without losing the culture that made them special in the first place.

-But infrastructure isn't just platforms—it's rituals.
+But here's the thing—infrastructure isn't just platforms.
+It's rituals.
 Daily threads.
 Weekly spaces.
 Monthly events.
 The communities that last have rhythms that members can rely on.
 Predictability in community, unpredictability in memes.
-That's the formula.
+That's the formula, and the projects that understand it are the ones still standing a year from now.

 Red Flags: How to Spot a Fake Community